 COVID-19 is caused by the novel coronavirus, SARS-CoV-2.
-WHO first learned of this new virus on 31 December 2019, following a report of a cluster of cases of 'viral pneumonia' in Wuhan, People's Republic of China.
-The lockdown due to COVID-19 has affected individuals from all walks of life, both in terms of mental and physical health.
+WHO first learned of this new virus on 31 December 2019, following a report of a cluster of cases of 'viral pneumonia' in Wuhan, People's Republic of China.1 The lockdown due to COVID-19 has affected individuals from all walks of life, both in terms of mental and physical health.
 Increased levels of stress, depression and anxiety were observed during the pandemic.2

-Stress is associated with chronic musculoskeletal pain, hypertension, heart attacks, and peptic ulcers and thus, this negative impact on mental health can cause subsequent effects on the physical and physiological health.
-Sleep disorders due to the pandemic are also being observed, as shown by Ignegnoli et. al., which in turn, are both cause and complications of various health disorders.
-The effects of the pandemic can especially be seen in the frontline workers, who were more exposed to the virus.
+Stress is associated with chronic musculoskeletal pain, hypertension, heart attacks, and peptic ulcers and thus, this negative impact on mental health can cause subsequent effects on the physical and physiological health.3 Sleep disorders due to the pandemic are also being observed, as shown by Ignegnoli et. al., which in turn, are both cause and complications of various health disorders.4 The effects of the pandemic can especially be seen in the frontline workers, who were more exposed to the virus.
 While there is much literature regarding the health effects on healthcare workers, not much information is available regarding the impacts on police personnel and law enforcement officials, who were also placed at the frontline during the pandemic.
-These officers are already exposed to a number of occupational stressors such as long working hours, violence, confrontation, etc. on a daily basis, all of which are causative factors for a number of mental health issues such as stress, anxiety, depression and sleep disorders.
+These officers are already exposed to a number of occupational stressors such as long working hours, violence, confrontation, etc. on a daily basis, which are the causative factors for a number of mental health issues such as stress, anxiety, depression and sleep disorders.
 Police officers also suffer from a number of physical and physiological problems such as cardiovascular disease, gastric ulcers, musculoskeletal problems, etc. Due to COVID-19, police personnel faced the additional stress of maintaining law and order while being exposed to the virus, thus causing and further exacerbating their mental and physical health issues.

-In India, the training of police personnel includes dealing with natural and man-made disasters.
-However, there was little emphasis on pandemic control.
-As a result, the onset of the COVID-19 pandemic has required the police to assume a number of unconventional responsibilities, such as creating social awareness, checking on public mask usage, monitoring check posts and COVID-19 infection hotspots, ensuring lockdown and containment, and other essential services.
-More importantly, the police force has been working under life-threatening conditions, since many of them do not have access to personal protection equipment (PPE).
+In India, the training of police personnel includes dealing with natural and man-made disasters; however, there was not much emphasis on pandemic control.
+As a result, the onset of the COVID-19 pandemic has required the police to assume a number of unconventional responsibilities, such as creating social awareness, checking on public mask usage, monitoring check posts and COVID-19 infection hotspots, ensuring lockdown and containment, and other essential services.5 More importantly, the police force has been working under life-threatening conditions, since many of them do not have access to personal protection equipment (PPE).
 They risk catching the infection, taking it home and exposing their family.
-These duties, along with demanding work conditions and the added fear of contracting the virus can be considered as additional sources of occupational stress among the Indian police personnel.
-Moreover, there have been an increasing number of aggravated assaults by the public, with about 260 policemen being injured in various incidents since the onset of the pandemic.8 In many instances the police personnel have been attacked by dangerous weapons, hurled abuse and
+These duties, along with demanding work conditions and the added fear of contracting the virus can be considered as additional sources of occupational stress among the Indian police personne.^{6,7} Moreover, there have been an increasing number of aggravated assaults by the public, with about 260 policemen being injured in various incidents since the onset of the pandemic8.
+In many instances the police personnel have been attacked by dangerous weapons, hurled abuse and stoned at a number of places.
+Such incidents are causing concerns over the protection at work, and can lead to increased psychological distress.
+Aside from psychological effects, there are negative physical effects as well; for example, it has been reported that the sleep cycle and sleep quality of the police personnel has been negatively impacted due to the lockdown duties9.